devtayade/Product-Designer-Portfolio-/README.md

 ## Hello, I am Devendra Tayade
-### I am Product budding product designer and i design impactful digital solutions for users.
+### I am budding product designer and i design impactful digital solutions for users.
 I Want your help!

 How to contribute ??